designeng/github-repo-info/README.md

 </tr>
 </table>

++ `requireConfig` and `requireEnter` just two parts of `main` file and assembled together with grunt task during the development process. `requireEnter` is logic enter point for our one-page application.

 + Marionette.TemplateCache.prototype.compileTemplate was overridden because Handlebars template engine is used.

 + Provided implementation for `Marionette.Behaviors.behaviorsLookup` to point Marionette where we stored shared Behaviors.

-+ `requireConfig` and `requireEnter` just two parts of `main` file and assembled together with grunt task during the development process. `requireEnter` is logic enter point for our one-page application.

 + AOP approach provided by [meld.js](https://github.com/cujojs/meld) used for separation of concerns between methods within a class.

++ [TemplateHelpers](http://marionettejs.com/docs/v2.4.2/marionette.view.html#viewtemplatehelpers) used for calculating and rendering fields not presented by item view model.

++ Routes "contributors", "forks" synchronized with component `list` content.

 ####Server
 + Api